Adaptimmune: Clear Leader In TCR Therapies Targeting Solid Tumors, Speculative Investment (NASDAQ:ADAP)

 The science

-With due difference to the experts reading my work, I must say that there’s no excuse for mistaking a TCR company for a CAR-T company.
+With due deference to the experts reading my work, I must say that there’s no excuse for mistaking a TCR company for a CAR-T company.
 ADAP is currently a TCR company, although I hear they have plans for CAR-T work as well.
 A TCR and a CAR-T are both adoptive cell therapies or ACTs, they both reengineer a T cell to do some really bad stuff to cancer cells.
 But there the similarities end.
 A CAR-T targets an antigen in a way that is vastly different from a TCR, and that created defining differences in how the therapies work.

 A CAR-T targets an antigen and recognizes it directly.
 These are called external antigens or tumor surface antigens.
 For example, a leukemia cancer cell will have an external antigen on the cell surface.
 This is called a CD19.
 A CAR-T is designed in the lab to carry a CD19 receptor.
 This is the CAR part of the module, a chimeric antigen receptor added to the patients’ own T cell.
 Such a CAR-T, designed to treat leukemia, will only recognize a CD19 and will not work where CD19 is not present.
 A TCR, on the other hand, requires cellular presenting elements like HLA or human leukocyte antigen, also called the major histocompatibility complex or MHC.
 These are called internal antigens.
 ADAP’s SPEAR-T cell therapies target peptides like MAGE-A4 and AFP presented on the HLA complex.